Our approach to diversity, equity & inclusion

 BaselinePerformanceTarget

-For further information on our performance, please visit our Reports & Policies page for our Plan for Better report or read our full sustainability results in our Plan for Better Databook or read our full Gender and Ethnicity Pay Report [test link, link to be added when doc supplied].
+For further information on our performance, please visit our Reports & Policies page for our Plan for Better report or read our full sustainability results in our Plan for Better Databook or read our full Gender and Ethnicity Pay Report.

 Our progress timeline